 Opponents of the hotel have created a Facebook page “Parker Watchdogs” to post information and to allow you to join the conversation.

-Tom Skelley at the Parker Chronicle has written several articles on the topic, excerpts and link to his entire articles are below.
+Tom Skelley at the Parker Chronicle has written several articles on the topic.

 “It’s rare to find so many members of a governing board that have so many connections to the developer,” said Luis Toro of the nonpartisan, nonprofit group Colorado Ethics Watch.